 The new PPP Flexibility Act may alter the amount of loan forgiveness you can qualify for.
 This calculator has not been updated to reflect these changes yet.

 PPP Loan Forgiveness for the Self-Employed Frequently Asked Questions

 This calculator estimates forgiveness for self-employed individuals who file Schedule C and have no employees.

 These FAQs are for informational purposes only, are general in nature, and should not be relied upon or construed as a legal opinion or legal advice.
 Please keep in mind that official guidance around PPP loan forgiveness is changing rapidly and that this information is based on our current understanding of the programs.
 Although we will be monitoring and updating this as new information becomes available, please do not rely solely on this for your financial decisions.
 Borrowers are encouraged to consult with their lawyers, CPAs and Financial Advisors regarding PPP loan forgiveness.

 How Much Can I Pay Myself and Qualify for Forgiveness?

 There is no guidance yet on how or how frequently you must pay yourself during that time period.
 But the guidance does indicate forgiveness is based on payments during the covered period.
-Many experts recommend that you pay yourself during those 8 weeks by check from your business bank account so you have a clear record of this expense.
+Many experts recommend that you pay yourself during the covered period by check from your business bank account so you have a clear record of this expense.